 Philosophies of how to share your methods for the purpose of Doing Science.
-More technical details are under build/pipelines tools, experiment tracking and scientific workbooks.
+More technical details are under build/pipelines tools, experiment tracking and scientific workbooks and academic software engineering.
 There should probably be some continuous integration system mentioned here, but maybe later; we are taking baby steps.
 Also, as will be obvious, my knowledge is about machine learning research not actual laboratory science, but many of the same tools and approaches apply.

 The painful process of journals and article validation is under academic publishing.